cdmoseley/CrossFit-Galvanize-Capstone/README.md

+OVERALL QUESTION TRYING TO HIT:

 OBJECTIVES:

-- Stats for Athletes particpation
+- Stats for Athletes participation
-   - Age, height, weight
+   - Age, height, weight (distribution and numbers)
-   - Where did these athletes come from (heatmap)
+   - Where did these athletes come from (heatmap)?
+   - Maybe a pin of all the crossfit gyms that participated in the US
 - Does BMI matter more as we age?
+- Between what years of doing CrossFit do we see the highest growth increase in Open Score and is there a statistical difference? -> Adjust for the number of athletes that participated each year (%)
+- The performance of different prediction models with CF test data and open benchmark stats -Random Forest and Multiple Linear Regression -Feature Importance (Random Forest, XGBoost, AdaBoost)

 - Does consistency across the three events improve results?
-- Between what years of doing CrossFit do we see the highest growth increase in Open Score? -> Adjust for the number of athletes that participated each year (%)
-- The performance of different prediction models with CF test data and open benchmark stats -Random Forest and Multiple Linear Regression -Feature Importance (Random Forest, XGBoost, AdaBoost)

 1. GET THE STATES FOR EVERY CATEGORY
 #PROFILES MALE AND FEMALE

    a.
-Age: count gender, mean age, std., min age, 25% age, 50% age 75% age, max age

-   -Overlay age of male and female onto each other
+Age: count gender, mean age, std., min age, 25% age, 50% age 75% age, max age -Overlay age of male and female onto each other

    b.
 Height: Count gender, mean height, std. height, min height.
-25% height, 50% height, 75% height, max height

-   -Overlay of height male and female onto each other
+25% height, 50% height, 75% height, max height -Overlay of height male and female onto each other

    c.
-Weight: count gender, mean weight, std., min weight, 25% weight, 50% weight, 75% weigth, max weight
+Weight: count gender, mean weight, std., min weight, 25% weight, 50% weight, 75% weigth, max weight -Overlay of weight male and female to each other

    d.
 Number of athletes and where they came from (Heatmap of the world)

--Overlay of weight male and female to each other

 * SEE LEBLANC EXAMPLE AND SAM EXAMPLE*